MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 For Azure Stack Hub resource providers, it's important to note that only the most recently released version of a given resource provider that is compatible with your supported version of Azure Stack Hub is supported, even though you may be using an older version of Azure Stack Hub that is still within the support window.

-For more information about resource provider compatibility, please see the release notes for that specific resource provider.
+For more information about resource provider compatibility, see the release notes for that specific resource provider.

 ## Get support

 Azure Stack Hub follows the same support process as Azure.
 Enterprise customers can follow the process described in [How to create an Azure support request](/azure/azure-supportability/how-to-create-azure-support-request).
 If you're a customer of a Cloud Solution Provider (CSP), contact your CSP for support.
 For more information, see the [Azure Support FAQs](https://azure.microsoft.com/support/faq/).

-For help troubleshooting update issues, see [Best practices for troubleshooting Azure Stack Hub patch and update issues](azure-stack-troubleshooting.md).
+For help with troubleshooting update issues, see [Best practices for troubleshooting Azure Stack Hub patch and update issues](azure-stack-troubleshooting.md).

 ## Next steps